BCCDC-PHSA/ViroReportR/README.md

 #> [1] 98.12747
 ```

-Finally, the `vriforecasting` package can conveniently generate an
+Finally, the `ViroReportR` package can conveniently generate an
 automated report for the current season for all supported viral
 respiratory diseases (Influenza-A, Influenza-B, RSV and SARS-CoV2) using
 the `generate_forecast_report` function, which renders an HTML report.